andreabolognani/debian-libvirt/docs/formatdomain.rst

    release some memory at the last moment before a guest's process get killed by Out of Memory killer. :since:`Since 1.3.1, QEMU and KVM only`

+``freePageReporting``
+   The optional ``freePageReporting`` attribute allows to enable/disable ("on"/"off", respectively) the ability of the QEMU virtio memory balloon to return unused pages back to the hypervisor to be used by other guests or processes.
+Please note that despite its name it has no effect on free memory as reported by ``virDomainMemoryStats()`` and/or ``virsh dommemstat``.
+   :since:`Since 6.9.0, QEMU and KVM only`

 ``period``
    The optional ``period`` allows the QEMU virtio memory balloon driver to provide statistics through the ``virsh dommemstat           [domain]``